 Using PowerShell for Brute-Force Password Cracking (Example Script)

 Can PowerShell be used as a penetration testing tool?
 The answer is yes.
-Here’s a script for a brute-force password cracker.
+Here is a script for a brute-force password cracker.

 April 17, 2024

-I recently used PowerShell to build an app for generating strong, random passwords based on selectable criteria.
-After writing my GUI-based password generator, I began to wonder about the possibility of using PowerShell to do the opposite – crack passwords.
+I recently used PowerShell to build an app for generating strong, random passwords based on a selectable criteria.
+After writing my GUI-based password generator, I wondered about using PowerShell to do the opposite: crack passwords.

-As I pondered the idea, I contemplated which type of password I should try to crack, given the variety of different passwords available.
+As I pondered the idea, I contemplated which type of password I might try to crack, given the variety available.
 Ultimately, I decided to try my luck with a password-protected file I had long been locked out of due to forgetting the password.

-After extensive trial and error, I was indeed able to use PowerShell to crack the password for the aforementioned file.
-However, as I prepared to write this article about the experiment, I asked myself whether it would be irresponsible of me to publish a tool designed to defeat a password prompt.
+After extensive trial and error, I successfully used PowerShell to crack the password for protected file.
+However, as I prepared to write this article about the experiment, I asked myself whether publishing a tool designed to defeat a password prompt would be irresponsible.
 Ultimately, I decided to publish a modified version of my script.
 After all, a PowerShell brute-force password cracker could serve legitimate purposes in penetration testing.
-The modification that I made involved removing certain code segments from the script to limit its functionality.
+My modification involved removing certain code segments from the script to limit its functionality.

-This modified script could be thought of as a do-it-yourself penetration testing tool, providing the basic structure for brute-force password cracking.
+This modified script should be considered a do-it-yourself penetration testing tool, providing the basic structure for brute-force password cracking.
 I have stopped short of publicly releasing a tool that can crack passwords without being modified.

 PowerShell Script for Brute-Force Password Cracking